LaunchCode-Education-Archived/gis-devops-OLD/week04/project/README.md

 The file `BRA_adm_shp.zip` will download.
 Double click the file to unzip the file.
 You should see three shapefiles: `BRA_adm0.shp`, `BRA_adm1.shp`, `BRA_adm2.shp`. `BRA_adm3.shp`.
 Let's take a look at these shapefiles.
 In order to look at a shapefile, you will need download [QGIS](https://qgis.org/en/site/), an open source desktop viewer for geospatial data.
 [Click Here to Download QGIS](https://connect.boundlessgeo.com/Downloads).
 Double click the `.dmg` file to install.

 <aside class="aside-note" markdown="1">
-  Note: Use your personal email to register on Boundless Connect to get access to the QJIS download.
+  Note: Use your personal email to register on Boundless Connect to get access to the QGIS download.
 </aside>

 After QGIS is installed, drag the `BRA_adm1.shp` file into the QGIS window in order to import the file.